This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The Trippy Hippy Band also included a karaoke night, but we weren’t brave enough to take part in, we did enjoy watching and listening to the band and a variety of singers.
 It was an experience I’ll never forget!
 On a cold night, the noodle stall at the entrance to the hall – I thought was a great idea!
 I never have been in an audience before watching a performance while eating 2-minute noodles.
 It gave it a very homely and relaxed feel!

 What makes this festival unique is that this is a historic town and a close-knit community – who embrace hundreds of travellers that visit the St Albans Folk Festival each year.
 Stay for the entire 4 days, and you become a part of this lovely community too.

 And what is evident; attend the Welcome to Country Ceremony, a cosy little spot on the banks of the MacDonald River, where the locals call it ” the beach area,” and while Australia’s indigenous connections are highlighted, it thus forms a bond between all who attend this magic little festival.
 It is the perfect start to this event, that allows a reverence and appreciation for our past and future indigenous connections.
 After a warm welcome, it also sets the scene for the new connections or friendships you are more than likely to make here.
-It truly is a unique festival!Create your own adventure!
-Fun holiday guides with car hire!
+It truly is a unique festival!Keep in touch!

 Shelley has published a variety of online articles.
 With a master’s in special education, this has allowed her to write in the area of education, through platforms such as The Huffington Post.
 Being an outdoor enthusiast, she has written for The Weekender Travel and currently writes for Kombi Lifestyle.
 She is keen to share her knowledge and enjoys writing informative articles that help the discerning traveller prepare for road trip holidays in Australia.
 Shelley is the founder of Kombi Lifestyle.